jembi/botswana-hie-fhir-ig/input/pagecontent/use_cases.md

 #### USE CASE NAME: CAPTURING LAB ORDERS

-ACTORS: Clinician
+ACTORS: <a href="ActorDefinition-ClientRegistryActorDefinitionExample.html">Clinician</a>

 DEPENDENCIES:
-- Availability of PIMS.
+- Availability of <a href="ActorDefinition-PIMSActorDefinitionExample.html">PIMS</a>.

 DESCRIPTION:
 - Clinician login the system and access the lab module.
 Clinician then enters Lab specimen details using a lab form available in the lab module.